Short, new proofs of Dowker duality: Short, new proofs of Dowker duality

 \end{definition}

-The relational product complex is not necessarily a simplicial complex, as will be illustrated in the examples below.
-While products of CW complexes need not be CW complexes, the relational product complex is a CW complex with the compactly generated CW topology \cite{brooke-taylorProductsCWComplexes2018}.
-In fact, $K \times_{\tilde{R}} M$ is a regular CW complex.
-Note that if $\sigma$ is a $p$-simplex of $K$ and $\tau$ is a $q$-simplex of $M$ that is related to $\sigma$, then $\sigma \times \tau$ is a $p+q$ cell of $K \times_{\tilde{R}} M$.
+The relational product complex is not necessarily a simplicial complex, as illustrated in examples \ref{different_product_rectangle_example} and \ref{example:relational_product}.
+While products of CW complexes need not be CW complexes, the product of CW complexes is a CW complex with the compactly generated CW topology \cite{brooke-taylorProductsCWComplexes2018, }.